pamelafox/flask-gallery-container-app/README.md

 This repository includes a very simple Python Flask web site, made for demonstration purposes only.

-## Local development
+## Opening the project

-This project has devcontainer support, so you can open it in Github Codespaces or local VS Code with the Dev Containers extension.
+This project has [Dev Container support](https://code.visualstudio.com/docs/devcontainers/containers), so it will be be setup automatically if you open it in Github Codespaces or in local VS Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-Steps for running the server:
+If you're not using one of those options for opening the project, then you'll need to:

-1. (Optional) If you're unable to open the devcontainer, [create a Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate that.
+1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.

 2. Install the requirements: